Wolfyxon/Wolfyxon/README.md

 I speak Polish (my native language), fluent English and basic German.
 I'm a big fan of Linux and open source, I use a free lightweight operating system Arch Linux.

-I'm also learning how to make music.
+I'm also a composer.
+I create music in LMMS, but I'm also in the progress of learning how to play the piano.
 ## Programmers I work with
 [@KaroleusPL](https://github.com/KaroleusPL)
 [@l299l](https://github.com/l299l)